Arthur Champernowne

+Sir Arthur Champernowne (c.
+1524 – 1 April 1578) of Modbury and Dartington Hall, Devon, was an English landowner, soldier and politician.
+He was elected Member of Parliament (MP) for the seat of Barnstaple in 1552, Plympton Erle in 1555, Plymouth in 1559, and Totnes in 1563.
+He was Sheriff of Devon in 1559 and Vice-Admiral of the Devon Coasts by 1563.

 Champernowne belonged to a large Anglo-Norman family that originated from Cambernon, in Normandy.
 Following the Norman Conquest of the 11th century, members of the family acquired estates in Devon.
 Their surname was originally spelt Champernon, and Sir Arthur Champernowne has sometimes been referred to by that spelling; he was also known by at least three other surnames: Chamborne, Chapman, and Chamberlain.
 (These variations may reflect, at least in part, a state of flux in English during the 16th century, including variations in the spelling and usage of surnames by individuals.)

 Other members of the Champernowne family were prominent in (royal) court, political and military circles during the 16th century: Arthur Champernowne's aunt Lady Kat Ashley (or Astley; née Champernowne) was governess to Queen Elizabeth I, and Sir Walter Raleigh and Sir Humphrey Gilbert were his nephews.

 Champernowne is sometimes confused with several relatives also christened Arthur, especially Sir Arthur Champernowne (also Champernon; born c.
 1562), an emissary of Elizabeth I during the 1580s.

 Biography

-Champernowne was the second son of Sir Philip Champernowne (died 1545) of Modbury, Devon, by his wife Katherine Carew, daughter of Sir Edmund Carew, Knight, of Mohuns Ottery.
+Champernowne was the second son of Sir Philip Champernowne (d.
+1545) of Modbury, Devon, by his wife Katherine Carew, daughter of Sir Edmund Carew, of Mohuns Ottery.
 When England was alerted to a possible invasion, he served in the English army at the Siege of Boulougne.

 In 1549, Champernowne helped subdue a rebellion that sought to have the Latin Bible restored to a position of authority over the English-language version.
 The rebellion began in Cornwall, where the Cornish language was still widely spoken and English was regarded as a foreign language.
 He was knighted on 10 November 1549 for his part in crushing the western rebellion.

 Champernowne was an ardent protestant.
 He flirted with the conspiracy of cousin, Sir Peter Carew to support the claim of Lady Jane Grey, but wisely settled for accepting Mary Tudor.
 Champernowne was installed as Member of Parliament for Barnstaple in 1552 (replacing the elected MP, Sir James Wilford, who had died).

 He spent early 1554 in the Tower, but was released on recognizance of a fine of £1000, and allowed to return to Devon.
 Although excluded from office by the Marian regime, he was chosen a local JP in 1555.
 They elected him in turn for Plympton Erle in 1555, Plymouth in 1559 and Totnes in 1563.

 Family

-In 1546 Sir Arthur married Mary, widow of Sir George Carew, and daughter of Henry Norris (d.
+By 1547 Sir Arthur married Mary Norris (d.
+1570), widow of Sir George Carew, and daughter of Henry Norris (d.
 1536), who had been implicated in the fall of Anne Boleyn and was beheaded.
 The couple had five sons and a daughter: